IT360 Lab 10 Database Security

 Extra credit: Secure Sockets Layer: Many of us have begun to use online banking.
 Go to the homepage for Navy Federal Credit Union at http://www.navyfcu.org.
-Note that the text boxes on the left are similar to the login screen that you created in a previous lab and project.
-Click on the “Security” link.
+Note that the text boxes on the left are similar to the login screen that you used in this lab (userPage.php).
 Use any resource you would like and research how the server and client communicate during the session set up process for SSL (Chapter 18 in the “PHP and MySQL Web Development” book might help).

 Finally: Make sure you incorporate these “best practices” into your project.
 This means adding the appropriate test cases for SQL injects, checking session variables before page displays and saving all passwords as hashed values.
 We will not be using SSL for this course, but in the real world, you would also make sure to use SSL for appropriate secure transactions (ie, logins and passing of account information).

 Turn in (due before start of lab on April 18, 2011):